cjstreet/BikeSharing/README.md

 Using Tableau to analyze and visualize bikeshare data in NY.

 ## Objective:
-How variable is bike utilization?
-What might the key costs be in a bike-share business?

 The main objective is to show investors the most important relevant data from the bike-sharing program in New York, so that they will invest in the Des Moines bike-sharing business.

+In order to do this the following questions will need to be answerd:
+1. How variable is bike utilization?
+2. What might the key costs be in a bike-share business?
+3. What is the breakdown of annual subscribers vs. short-term customers?
+4. What are the peak hours for bike rentals?
+5. What are the highest-traffic locations?
+6. When and where do people use Citi Bike?
+7. Whats the average duration of a trip by age?
+8. Which genders utilize bike-sharing?
+9. How does the Citi Bike program work during the month of August in New York City?
+10. What are the most popular starting and stopping stations?
+11. How often are bikes used?
+How often do they need repairs?

 1. Import citibike dataset into Jupyter NB.
 2. Use Pandas to convert `tripduration` column from an integer to a datatime datatype.